How does the current BOE system in Montclair operate?

 Would an elected BOE be less diverse than under the current system of appointed boards?

-There is no reason to believe that an elected BOE would lead to less minority representation.
-For one thing, only two of seven current appointed members are African-American, while both candidates for mayor in last year’s municipal elections were Black.
+There is no reason to believe that an elected BOE would lead to less minority representation, while the current system has notably failed to provide representation for the Township’s growing Latinx and Asian-American communities.
 Instead, a better question is why one of the state’s most famously diverse communities is also one of the last where voters are denied the right to vote for members of their local school board.

 Would BOE elections be vulnerable to spending by special interest groups?

-To the extent that spending by outside groups might influence the seating of BOE members, the system of mayoral appointments is no different, as such groups can and have played a notable role in past elections for mayor, the office which has sole discretion in selecting members of the BOE.
+To the extent that spending by outside groups might influence the seating of BOE members, the system of mayoral appointments is no better, as such groups can and have played a notable role in past elections for mayor, the office which has sole discretion in selecting members of the BOE.
 If anything, by having a board of nine individuals elected over the course of three years, the elected model helps safeguard against special interest groups taking over.

 Could an elected BOE lead to a “tax revolt” and a cut in school spending?